Kaviyamadeshvaran/edutechpro/README.md

 # Online Learning Platform (OLP) - MERN Stack Application

 This is a full-stack Online Learning Platform (OLP) application built using the MERN stack (MongoDB, Express, React, Node.js).
-The LMS allows students to enroll in courses, view content, and track progress.
+The OLP allows students to enroll in courses, view content, and track progress.
 Teachers can manage courses, and administrators have access to user and course management functionalities.

 ## Table of Contents
 - [Project Structure](#project-structure)